AdaCore/learn/content/courses/intro-to-ada/chapters/standard_library_dates_times.rst

 lower than the 5 seconds we've seen before.
 This is because the :ada:`delay` statement doesn't require much CPU time.
-The results will be different if we change the implementation of :ada:`Computational_Intensive_App` to use a mathematical functions in a long loop.
+The results will be different if we change the implementation of :ada:`Computational_Intensive_App` to use a mathematical function in a long loop.
 For example:

 .. code:: ada run_button project=Courses.Intro_To_Ada.Standard_Library.Display_Benchmarking_Math